d1618033/python-redfish-utility/docs/slate/source/includes/_usage.md

 # option to use the provided password to login
 # password = password

+# option to use the provided ssl certificate or certificate bundle for HTTPS validation
+#sslcert = .\

 #####         Commit Settings        #####
 ##########################################
 # flag to commit in all places where applicable